lakshaykaura/Auto_Max_Quality_Pro/README.md

 A browser extension designed to automatically switch YouTube videos to the highest available quality.

+## Directory Structure

+Here's an overview of the directory structure:

+- `media/`: Contains all the media files, including icons.
+- `content/scripts/`: Contains the JavaScript files.
+- `content/styles/`: Contains stylesheets.
+- `html/`: Contains the HTML files like `popup.html`.

+Please ensure that you place files in the appropriate directories when contributing.

 ## Commit Message Guidelines

 To ensure consistency across commits and facilitate automation tasks, such as auto-version bumping, we have established specific guidelines for commit messages.
 Each commit message should begin with one of the following keywords to accurately describe the nature of the update: